max3-2/hedgehog-kb/README.md

 A 60ish keyboard with a new case design (TBA).
-This has been heavily inspired by the layout of [Purple Owl](https://github.com/SonalPinto/purple-owl) but I wanted a more programmer friendly right side with larger core keys.
+This has been heavily inspired by the layout of [Purple Owl](https://github.com/SonalPinto/purple-owl) but I wanted a more programmer friendly right side with larger modifier keys.
 So I changed some keys and also redesigned the PCB to use a more standard QMK approach.